g4eml/Langstone-V2/README.md

 # Langstone-V2 SDR Transceiver by Colin Durbridge G4EML

-# Now with support for Lime SDR and Adalm Pluto
+# Now with support for Lime SDR Mini, Lime SDR Mini V2 and Adalm Pluto

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.